-Suspect apprehension pursuits are governed by the Durham Regional Police Service directive LE-10-001 "Suspect Apprehension Pursuits".
-This directive contains stringent policies and procedures for frontline officers to adhere to both when making the determining to engage in a suspect apprehension pursuit, during the pursuit, and following the termination of the pursuit.
-This policy follows the guidelines provided by the Ministry of Community Safety and Correctional Services Policing Standards Manual.
+Suspect apprehension pursuits are governed by the Durham Regional Police Service (DRPS), Directive LE-10-001 "Suspect Apprehension Pursuits".
+The directive contains stringent policies and procedures for frontline officers to adhere to when during their regular tour of duty, they are confronted by the unlawful actions of a motorist in making a decision to engage in a suspect apprehension pursuit, continue or discontinue the pursuit, and terminate the pursuit.
+The DRPS policy follows the guidelines provided by the Ministry of the Solicitor General Policing Standards Manual (2000), Law Enforcement Standard # LE-045.

-The table below provides the number of suspect apprehension pursuits engaged in by DRPS officers for the full year in 2016 and 2017, and year -to-date for 2017 and 2018:
+The table below provides the number of suspect apprehension pursuits engaged in by DRPS officers for the full year in 2017 and 2018 and, year-to-date for 2017, 2018 and 2019:

-Suspect Apprehension Pursuits 2016 2017 2017 2018

-Year Year Sep YTD Sep YTD

-Number of Pursuits 45 57 40 45

-Compliant 38 (84%) 49 (86%) 35 (88%) 43 (96%)

-Non-Compliant 7 (16%) 8 (14%) 5 (12%) 2 (4%)
+Suspect Apprehension Pursuits 2017 2017 2018 2018 2019 Year Sept.
+YTD Year Sept.
+YTD Sept.
+YTD Number of Pursuits 58 40 71 46 66 Compliant 50 (86%) 35 (87.5%) 64 (90%) 42 (91%) 62 (94%) Non-Compliant 8 (14%) 5 (12.5%) 7 (10%) 4 (9%) 4 (6%)

-DRPS has been capturing the data on pursuits since 1996.
+DRPS has been capturing pursuit data since 1996.
 The Service has seen the trend on the number of pursuits range from a high of 73 (1996) to a low of 32 (2012).
-There are many factors and observations of situations assessed by officers before engaging in a pursuit.
-These factors affect frequency of pursuits occurring during a given year.
+The regulation sets out a three-part test that must take place before a police officer may undertake a suspect apprehension pursuit.
+This directly affects the frequency of pursuits occurring during a given year.
+The bottom line is public safety which includes not only vehicular and pedestrian traffic, but also occupant(s) of suspect vehicle and the primary officer engaged in the pursuit.

 It is worth noting that most pursuits are less than 5km and take less than 2 minutes.
-Each pursuit is debriefed by the Duty Inspector and the officers involved to assess directive compliance.
+Each pursuit is debriefed by the Duty Inspector on duty at the time of the pursuit and officers involved to assess both directive and Ministry compliance.